Psychiatrist ‘did not sleep well’ after viewing content seen by Molly Russell

 On Tuesday, proceedings were paused for a few moments as the family’s lawyer Oliver Sanders KC told the court a “rather unpleasant” Instagram account had been set up using an image of Molly as its profile picture.

-The inquest heard Molly had written a note before she died, which Dr Venugopal described as “very sad to look at”.
+The inquest heard the 14-year-old had written a note before she died, which Dr Venugopal described as “very sad to look at”.

 Under questioning from Coroner Andrew Walker, the witness agreed it was important to recognise “children are not adults”, and that adult matters should not be accessible to children.